mktcode/deepest-dungeon/README.md

     - etc
 - POLISHING:
   - [ ] replace timeeater countdown with orb/cooldown in character info ui
-  - [ ] animate cooldowns in item slots
-  - [ ] UI change, fade in/out when narrator speaks
-  - [ ] more beautiful and unique UI
   - [ ] subtitles for the narrator
   - [ ] adjust volume of all sounds/narrative
   - [ ] sound effects must be quiter when narrator speaks